hello-robot/stretch_tutorials/gazebo_basics.md

 cp gazebo.launch stretch_willowgarage_world.launch
 ```

-Modify the value for the world name argument like the following
+You can use your preferred text editor to modify the value for the world name argument like the following
 ```
 <arg name="world_name" value="worlds/willowgarage.world" />
 ```